nalanj/pg-ist/README.md

 #### onlyOne

-Returns a single object or throws an `ExactlyOneError`.
+Returns a single object or throws an `OnlyOneError`.
 Useful in cases where if you don't get a result you know something's wrong.

 ```ts